Distinction presented to DL1VDL at the HAMRADIO 2019

-While visiting the Newengland States, HSC President Hans, DK5JI (911) also visited ARRL club station
+While visiting the Newengland States, Hans DK5JI (911) also visited ARRL club station

 W1AW at Newingon, CT.
 On behalf of the HSC Hans presented a special HSC jubilee award to the W1AW Manager